jamboree/CxxFunctionBenchmark/README.md

 #### [various.cpp](various.cpp)
 This test shows the internal size of each implementation at the beginning.
-Note that bigger does not necessarily mean that it's less space efficient, it's probably due to the decision on how much space is used for small object optimization.
+Note that bigger does not necessarily mean that it's less space efficient, it may due to the decision on how much space is used for small object optimization.
-The rest part shows the calling overhead when assigned different callable objects.
+The rest part shows the timing of each implementation when assigned different callable objects.
 ```
 [size]
 stdex::function<int(int)>: 24